39 Museums in Salvador: Discover the history and culture of Bahia

 Museum of the Palace of Acclamation

-• Framed panels, garlands, bows and medallions painted by Presciliano Silva;
+• framed panels, garlands, bows and painted medallions by Presciliano Silva;

 • Furniture in the D. José and Louis XV styles;